wbunthof/pico-micropython-pycharm-template/README.md

 2. If the MicroPython plugin for PyCharm is not installed, install it.
    - Go to File &#8594; Settings &#8594; Plugins &#8594; Marketplace
-   - Search for MicroPython and install it
+   - Search for MicroPython and install it.

 3. Download the MicroPython UF2 file for the pico from Raspberry Pi [downloadable UF2](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2).
 This can also be found in this project.<br>